GwenNelson/FacetOS/INTENDED_ARCHITECTURE.md

 ### 6.2 Process inheritance

-FacetOS does not define ambient inheritance of every object available to a parent.
+FacetOS does not define mandatory ambient inheritance of every object available to a parent.

-Interfaces are explicitly placed into the child's `IProcessEnvironment`.
+Processes which create children generally control the `IProcessEnvironment` they pass to those children.
+A common operation is to clone the parent's current environment and then add, remove, replace or attenuate selected bindings before spawning the child.

+Interfaces are therefore inherited only insofar as the process creating the child chooses to propagate them.

 In normal operation a parent will commonly propagate interfaces such as: